 - international students who do not hold NYS certification

-- therapists, counselors, and other service providers who want to increase understanding of children or schools, but do not want to become teachers
+- therapists, counselors and other service providers who want to increase understanding of children or schools, but do not want to become teachers

-As you read about programs that interest you, please note any prerequisite requirements and, for your application, specific essays or exams the program requires, as well as application deadlines.
+Note any prerequisite requirements and, for your application, specific essays or exams the program requires, as well as application deadlines.
 Some programs admit students only for the fall; others admit throughout the year.
 When you have all the information, you will apply to GSE.

 Job Outlook and Employment Resources

-The demand for teachers in New York State varies by geographical location, grade, and subject.
-You can make the most of your education if you are aware of which kinds of teachers are needed in which New York State communities and other states.
+The demand for teachers in New York state varies by geographical location, grade and subject.
+You can make the most of your education if you are aware of which kinds of teachers are needed in which New York state communities and other states.
 The NYSED Office of Higher Education provides the most current information on teacher supply and demand throughout the state.

-These links can aid you in your search for a teaching position in New York State or elsewhere in the country.
+These links can aid you in your search for a teaching position in New York state or elsewhere in the country.

 • Binghamton University Career Development Center